-- Keep a container in the fridge to throw your orange peels into so you have them ready when the simmering urge strikes.
+- Keep a container in the fridge for your orange peels so you have them ready when the simmering urge strikes.

 - Store a bunch of ingredients together as a shortcut to get a simmer pot going even faster.
 In my fridge container, I currently have pine needles, clementine peels, whole cloves, and cinnamon sticks (combo 1 above).

 - You can simmer the same liquid/ingredients multiple times.
 Start from scratch when the fragrance starts losing its potency.

 A December Simmer Pot as a Simple DIY Gift

 Ready-to-go simmer pot ingredients assembled in a pretty package make a beautiful gift.

 Take a mason jar or clear gift bag, add your ingredients, and write simple instructions on a recipe card.
 Add ribbon or twine for a pretty finishing touch.